rails/rails/guides/source/configuring.md

     config.active_job.queue_adapter = :sidekiq
     ```

 * `config.active_job.default_queue_name` can be used to change the default queue name.
-By default this is `"default"`.
+By default, this is `"default"`.

     ```ruby
     config.active_job.default_queue_name = :medium_priority
     ```

 * `config.active_job.queue_name_prefix` allows you to set an optional, non-blank, queue name prefix for all jobs.
-By default it is blank and not used.
+By default, it is blank and not used.

     The following configuration would queue the given job on the `production_high_priority` queue when run in production: